OpenSim2Real/hardware_repository/docs/build_instructions_pivot.rst

 Upwards Assembly: Part 1
 ------------------------

-The following parts are required for this step:
-TODO: list of parts

 Slide the first 3D printed collar piece down the cylindrical standoff on the baseplate, and ensure that it lies flat on the baseplate.